avalanche-foundation/ACPs/ACPs/103-dynamic-fees/README.md

 Modfication of a fee mechanism is an execution change and requires a mandatory upgrade for activation.
 Implementers must take care to not alter the execution behavior prior to activation.

 After this ACP is activated, any transaction issued on the P-Chain or X-Chain must account for the fee mechanism defined above.
-There is a concern of underpriced transactions filling the mempool and causing memory issues on nodes.
-To alleviate memory pressure, the mempool should be periodically cleared of underpriced transactions.
-Users are responsible for re-broadcasting underpriced transactions when the fee lowers or re-constructing their transaction to include a larger fee.
+Users are responsible for re-broadcasting transactions or re-constructing their transaction to include a larger fee.

 ## Reference Implementation